markjprice/cs11dotnet7/docs/errata/errata.md

 I wrote that "They cannot read input from the user, for example, you cannot use ReadLine or ReadKey."
 Although you cannot use the `Console` class methods, you can use the `Microsoft.DotNet.Interactive.Kernel` class and its `GetInputAsync` method.
 This uses the Visual Studio Code user interface to prompt the user for input.

+# Page 8 - Installing other extensions

+In the table, the C# for Visual Studio Code says it is "powered by OmniSharp".
+This is true up to the most recent release version `1.25.9`.
+But if you install the pre-release version `2.0.x` then it does not include OmniSharp any more.

+To follow the instructions in the book, if you have installed the pre-release version `2.0.x` then I recommend that you click the button Switch to Release Version to revert back to the current release version `1.25.9`.

 # Page 11 - Understanding the journey to one .NET and Understanding .NET support

 Even-numbered .NET releases like .NET 6 and .NET 8 have a support level named **Long Term Support (LTS)** with a duration of 3 years.
 Odd-numbered .NET releases like .NET 5 and .NET 7 had a support level named **Current** with a duration of 18 months.